Guidelines for artifact contributions

 • More complex techniques like Adaptive Triage can be implemented.
 All rules benefit from this without having to implement it individually.

-Usually if your artifact falls into the above pattern, we will direct you to add a rule to the registry hunter.
+Usually if your artifact falls into the above pattern, we will direct you to add a rule to the Registry Hunter project.

-This is a common use case, which originally focused on SQLite files, but can now handle many more file formats:
+This is a common use case, which originally focused on SQLite files, but which can now handle many more file formats (e.g. leveldb and ese):

 1. Search for files using a glob()